-Fixed/flexible fume extraction systems: An example of a fixed fume extraction system is a welding booth that contains a backdraft or downdraft ventilation system.
-Some systems even have a canopy hood; however, systems with a canopy hood is not an effective option since the fumes will likely pass through the welder's breathing zone before being captured by the hood and exhausted out of the room or work area.
-Fixed systems can also have movable extraction arms, which provide more flexibility than backdraft welding booths.
-Free-hanging air cleaners are found in some shops and facilities but these systems are not a LEV option since fumes are not captured at the source; therefore, fumes are likely to pass through the breathing zone before being captured by the air cleaner.
+An example of a fixed fume extraction system is a welding booth that contains a backdraft or downdraft ventilation system.
+Some systems even have a canopy hood; however, such systems are not an effective option since the fumes will likely pass through the welder's breathing zone before being captured by the hood and exhausted.

+Fixed systems also can have movable extraction arms, which provide more flexibility than backdraft welding booths.
+Free-hanging air cleaners are found in some shops and facilities, but these systems are not an LEV option since fumes are not captured at the source; therefore, fumes are likely to pass through the breathing zone before being captured by the air cleaner.

-Advantages of fixed fume extraction systems include:
+Advantages of fixed fume extraction systems include the following:

-- Airflow losses can be more easily controlled. - The system is more readily available for use once the initial setup is complete. - The system can be designed with higher capacity fan to increase airflow, if needed.
+Airflow losses can be more easily controlled.
+The system is more readily available for use once the initial setup is complete.

+•The system can be designed with higher capacity fan to increase airflow, if needed.
 Therefore, longer runs of duct (as compared to portable units) can be used.

-Disadvantages of fixed fume extraction systems include:
+Disadvantages of these systems include the following:

-- The initial setup cost is relatively high. - The object being welded may partially block the airflow, thereby, obstructing the capture efficiency.
-Backdraft welding booths are limited to welding small parts for this reason. - Fixed systems with flexible fume extraction arms must be properly positioned and/or adjusted before and during welding.
+•Initial setup cost is relatively high.

+•The object being welded may partially block the airflow, thereby obstructing the capture efficiency.
+Backdraft welding booths are limited to welding small parts for this reason.

+•Fixed systems with flexible fume extraction arms must be properly positioned and/or adjusted before and during welding.